James Ohio Pattie

 James Ohio Pattie (c.
 1804 – c.
 1850) was an American frontiersman and author from Kentucky.
 Between 1824 and 1830, Pattie took part in a series of fur trapping and trading expeditions, traveling through the American West and Southwest and into modern-day northern and central Mexico.

-In 1831, Pattie collaborated with Kentucky newspaperman Timothy Flint to publish The Personal Narrative of James O. Pattie of Kentucky describing his travels.
-Personal Narrative has been praised by historians for its vivid descriptions of the Southwest, but the veracity of Pattie's account is disputed.
-While the general nature of the events described are widely accepted, Pattie likely embellished his role in such events.
+In 1831, Pattie collaborated with Kentucky newspaperman Timothy Flint to publish an account of his travels, which has been praised by historians for its vivid descriptions of the Southwest, although the exact veracity of Pattie's account is disputed.

 Expeditions

 1824–1826: Missouri and Gila Rivers

-Pattie and his father, Sylvester, set out from St. Louis in June 1824, traveling along the Missouri River to trade with plains Indian tribes.
+Pattie and his father, Sylvester, set out from St. Louis in June 1824, traveling along the Missouri River to trade with Plains Indian tribes.
 Upon reaching a military post at Council Bluffs in modern-day Iowa, the Patties were told they could go no farther up the Missouri without a permit.
 Rather than returning to St. Louis, the elder Pattie elected to join a Santa Fe-bound pack train led by Sylvester Pratte.
-Due to his military background, the elder Pattie was invited to take command of the group, which consisted of 116 men and over three hundred horses and mules.
+Due to his military background, the elder Pattie was invited to take command of the group, which consisted of 116 men and over 300 horses and mules.

 The group reached Santa Fe in November 1825, where they petitioned the governor for permission to trap beaver along the Gila River.
 While their request was initially denied, James claimed the group was granted a license to trap after rescuing the governor's daughter from a nearby band of Mescalero Apache.
 However, this story was likely fabricated, and the Patties probably commenced trapping along the Gila illegally.

 From Santa Fe, Sylvester, James and three guides traveled south down the Rio Grande before turning west toward the Santa Rita copper mines, where they stopped briefly for supplies.
 They spent the winter trapping beaver on the Gila River as far west as the Salt River Junction near modern-day Phoenix, but they met little success.
-The group encountered bears, small bands of raiding Indians and bouts of disease and starvation, and by the beginning of 1826, they had resorted to eating their own horses as well as a grizzly bear.
+The group encountered bears, small bands of raiding Native Americans and bouts of disease and starvation, and by the beginning of 1826, they had resorted to eating their own horses as well as a grizzly bear.
 Their luck turned around in the early months of 1826, and by late March the group had cached hundreds of beaver pelts along the river with hopes of returning once they could acquire pack animals to carry the load.

 In April, the Patties arrived back at the Santa Rita mine, where the proprietor offered Sylvester control of operations.
 The elder Pattie managed the mine profitably with two partners until 1827, leaving James to trap on his own.